elonen/ldap_authz_proxy/README.md

 Technically, each config section gets its own cache, so you can have different cache sizes and retention times for different sections.

+HTTP response headers contain `X-Ldap-Cached` header that is set to `1` if the response was served from cache, and `0` if it was a fresh query.

 ## Building